 The Port Pavilion on Broadway Pier is a cruise ship terminal, an event venue, a public gathering space and a scenic viewpoint of San Diego Bay ideally situated on the Embarcadero.
 This flexible space honors the water through its artistic design and environmentally-friendly features, welcomes residents and visitors to our dynamic waterfront, and promises a vibrant and eco-conscious experience for all.
 Cruise in or out and back again.
-Host an event for family, colleagues or friends.
-Or, just sit back, relax and watch the ships roll in and out against the backdrop of the setting San Diego sun.
+Host an event for family, colleagues or friends, have a beautiful bayfront wedding or, just sit back, relax and watch the ships roll in and out against the backdrop of the setting San Diego sun.

 For inquiries, please email email@example.com

 Remember, some restrictions remain in place due to COVID-19 public health orders.
 Learn more at portofsandiego.org/COVID19.

 The Port Pavilion’s architecture and design connects visitors and residents to the waterfront and inspires creativity and wondrous experiences.
 Day or night, a dynamic sculpture, a light garden, color and time dance together to welcome the community and cruise visitors to San Diego Bay.
 Watch the video to explore the Pavilion's artistry.

 As champions of the safekeeping and environmental care of our waterfront and the region, the Port is proud to have earned LEED Gold certification for the Port Pavilion on Broadway Pier.
 The Pavilion’s environmentally-friendly features include: